Supersonic-Sites/leachanel/content/en/about.md

         title_size: medium
         cta_link: none
         cta: none
         desc: Léa is devoted to beauty but also to health.
-She only uses quality, updated, natural products, including essential oils, that will deliver radiant results.
+Personalizing each treatment, she only uses quality, updated, natural products, including essential oils, that will deliver radiant results.
         subtitle: Ipsum
         title: All Natural Products
         shadow_select: true